takanuva15/MenuClip/README.md

 # MenuClip
 MenuClip is a menu-based clipboard manager written in AutoHotkey.
 (Tested on Windows 10 with AHK v1.1.32.00)

-When you press a hotkey, a small context menu will show up that indicates the last 10 things that were copied to your clipboard.
+When you press a hotkey, a small context menu will show up that indicates the last x things that were copied to your clipboard.

 ### Features:
 - Stores all text and filepath (from Explorer) clips into memory
 - Displays stored clips in a context menu via Ctrl+Shift+V
 - Stores 15 clips by default.
 (Afterwards, it will delete the oldest one and insert the newest clip at the top)
+- Configurable options (eg number of clips stored, clip preview length)
+- Can be configured to work with editors that use Shift+Insert for pasting

 ## How to Run